Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 stack
 ```

 In the `push.vector_stack` we explicitly set the class of the concatenated new vector.
-If we didn’t do this, we would just be creating a vector — the stack-ness of the second argument to `c` does not carry on to the concatenated vector — and we wouldn’t return a stack.
-By setting the class of the new vector we make sure that we return a stack.
+If we didn’t do this, we would just be creating a vector---the stack-ness of the second argument to `c` does not carry on to the concatenated vector---and we wouldn’t return a stack.
+By setting the class of the new vector, we make sure that we return a stack.

-The class isn’t preserved when we remove the first element of the vector either, which is why we also have to explicitly set the class in the `pop.vector_stack` function.
-Otherwise we would only have a stack the first time we pop an element and after that it would just be a plain vector.
+The class isn’t preserved when we remove the first element of the vector either, which is why we also have to  set the class in the `pop.vector_stack` function explicitly.
+Otherwise, we would only have a stack the first time we pop an element, and after that, it would just be a plain vector.
 By explicitly setting the class we make sure that the function returns a stack that we can use with the generic functions again.

 ```{r}
 while (!is_empty(stack)) {